Alexandremerancienne/ChessScoresManager/README.md

    Required packages are listed in requirements.txt file.
    To create and activate a virtual environment, you can check the explanations provided in the following [README](https://github.com/Alexandremerancienne/scraping_program).

-4. Once required packages have been installed, run command (Windows OS) : `python chess_scores_manager.py`
+4. Once required packages have been installed, run command (Windows OS): `python chess_scores_manager.py`

+## Generate random variables and database

+Some functions - such as the review of the players and the tournaments - are really useful only after generating a database.
+In addition to the program, a set of random variables (players, matches, rounds) has been added to generate random tournaments.
+To generate a random tournament, launch random_tournament.py file from the terminal, once in the top-level folder of the project: `python random_tournament.py`
+The script will generate a set of 50 random players and 10 random tournaments.

 # Functions

 Once the program launched, the welcome page presents the following options: